Pleistocene human diet

 The diet of known human ancestors varies dramatically over time.
 Strictly speaking, according to evolutionary anthropologists and archaeologists, there is not a single hominin Paleolithic diet.
 The Paleolithic covers roughly 2.8 million years, concurrent with the Pleistocene, and includes multiple human ancestors with their own evolutionary and technological adaptations living in a wide variety of environments.
-This fact with the difficulty of finding conclusive of evidence often makes broad generalizations of the earlier human diets very difficult.
-Our pre-hominin primate ancestors were broadly herbivorous, relying on either foliage or fruits and nuts and the shift in dietary breadth during the Paleolithic is often considered a critical point in hominin evolution.
+This fact with the difficulty of finding conclusive evidence often makes broad generalizations of the earlier human diets very difficult.
+Humans' pre-hominin primate ancestors were broadly herbivorous, relying on either foliage or fruits and nuts and the shift in dietary breadth during the Paleolithic is often considered a critical point in hominin evolution.
 A generalization between Paleolithic diets of the various human ancestors that many anthropologists do make is that they are all to one degree or another omnivorous and are inextricably linked with tool use and new technologies.

 Background

 Due to the variety of environments inhabited, physiologies of the humans and human ancestors alive during the Paleolithic over 2.8 million years, we can’t ascribe a single set diet to any species, regional or cultural group.
 Larger brain sizes required a greater caloric intake.
 In colder climates meat might be necessary due to the decreased availability of plant based foods, and in hotter tropical climates a wider range of plants would be available.